 What you're trying to do is create a strong association in your dog or cat's mind between two things:

 particular activities or things that matter to your learner and

 particular buttons that, when pressed, make the sound of a word that corresponds to those particular activities or things

 Here are three steps based on those that Christina Hunger recommends:

 - Make sure you're talking to your learner all the time

 When you're modeling a word, you want to use it repeatedly, in context, without adding different conjugations.
 So if you're trying to model PLAY, then when you're about to play with your learner, say "Do you want to play?
-Ok let's play!
-Play play play!"
+Okay let's play!
+Play, play, play!"

 You want the phrases you use to be simple, clear, and easy to understand.
 Avoid speaking quickly.
 You will want to repeat your learner's words frequently immediately before and during the action that they correspond to.

 2. Pay close attention to the words you're using

 The best words to start with are those that refer to things your learner cares about.
 Watch the way you speak about things, and notice if there are particular ways that you are already referring to objects or activities that matter to them.
 Do you say "treat" or "cookie"?
 Do you say "eat" or "hungry"?
 Do you say "play" or "have fun"?
 Figure out which it is that you use more, and that your dog or cat seems to recognize, and use that one exclusively.
 This will be the word you end up recording into one of your buttons.